chrispsommers/DASH/test/confgen2/README-confgen-enh.md

 Finally, the framework can use literal configuration declarations represented as JSON, YAML, Python structures, etc. embedded directly into test-case code.
 This makes the most sense when the test cases are relatively simple.

 Due to schema and/or semantic differences, a separate gNMI configuration generator might be preferred vs. translating the canonical SAI records into equivalent gNMI records for application to the gNMI interface.

+### Detailed saigen-Sai Challenger Integration Diagram
+The following diagram reproduces the detailed inner structure of saigen and shows how a testcase can utilize the generator as imported Python modules to turbo-charge test-cases.

 ![confgen-saichallenger.svg](confgen-saichallenger.svg)
 # TODO